noinil/c-tan.com/content/post/2018-06-10-protein-solvation.md

 +++
-title = "Coarse-grained simulation of protein solvation in explicit water" description = "Protein solvation studied with computer simulations.
+title = "Coarse-grained simulation of protein solvation in explicit water (fake)" description = "Protein solvation studied with computer simulations.
 Details at the molecular level are revealed." date = "2018-06-10T10:10:00" categories = ["molart"]